511 keV galactic line from first-order phase transitions and primordial black holes: PBH evaporation

 \subsection{Galaxy center 511 keV line}

-The galaxy center 511 keV line observed by SPI/INTEGRAL~\cite{Bouchet:2010dj} exceeds the astrophysical contributions.
-In this paper, we focus on the explanation of PBHs in mass range from $10^{15}\,$g to $2\times 10^{17}\,$g, which significantly produce particles by Hawking evaporation.
+The galaxy center 511 keV line observed by SPI/INTEGRAL~\cite{Bouchet:2010dj} exceeds the astrophysical contributions, and the originating mechanism behind remains unclear.
+In this paper, we focus on the explanation of PBHs in mass range from $10^{15}\,$g to $2\times 10^{17}\,$g, which substantially produce particles through Hawking evaporation.
 Positrons are abundantly emitted from a PBH and more than 95\% of them become non-relativistic via ionization.
-Among the non-relativistic positrons, fraction of $(1-f)$ directly annihilate with an electron to produce two 511 keV photons, while the others fraction of $f\approx0.967$ form a positronium bound state with an electron~\cite{Keith:2021guq}.
+Among the non-relativistic positrons, fraction of $(1-f)$ directly annihilate with electrons to produce two 511 keV photons, while the others fraction of $f\approx0.967$ form a positronium bound state ~\cite{Keith:2021guq}.
 Among the later case, 25\% of positroniums annihilate to form pair of 511 keV photons, and the rest 75\% yield three photons with energy less than 511 keV.
-As a Result, the number of 511 keV photons produced per positron is
+Turn out, the average number of 511 keV photons produced per positron is